Panic disorder: Psychological models

 While there is not just one explanation for the cause of panic disorder, there are certain perspectives researchers use to explain the disorder.
 The first one is the biological perspective.
 Past research concluded that there is irregular norepinephrine activity in people who have panic attacks.
 Current research also supports this perspective as it has been found that those with panic disorder also have a brain circuit that performs improperly.
 This circuit consists of the amygdala, central gray matter, ventromedial nucleus of the hypothalamus, and the locus ceruleus.

 There is also a cognitive perspective.
 Theorists believe that people with panic disorder may experience panic reactions because they mistake their bodily sensations for life-threatening situations.
-These bodily sensations cause some people to feel as though are out of control which may lead to feelings of panic.
-This misconception of bodily sensations is referred to as anxiety sensitivity, and studies suggest that people who score higher on anxiety sensitivity surveys are fives times more likely to be diagnosed with panic disorder.
+These bodily sensations cause some people to feel as though they are out of control, which may lead to feelings of panic.
+This misconception of bodily sensations is referred to as anxiety sensitivity, and studies suggest that people who score higher on anxiety sensitivity surveys are five times more likely to be diagnosed with panic disorder.

 Panic disorder has been found to run in families, which suggests that inheritance plays a strong role in determining who will get it.

-Psychological factors, stressful life events, life transitions, and environment as well as often thinking in a way that exaggerates relatively normal bodily reactions are also believed to play a role in the onset of panic disorder.
-Often the first attacks are triggered by physical illnesses, major stress, or certain medications.
+Psychological factors, stressful life events, life transitions, and environment, as well as often thinking in a way that exaggerates relatively normal bodily reactions, are also believed to play a role in the onset of panic disorder.
+Often, the first attacks are triggered by physical illnesses, major stress, or certain medications.
 People who tend to take on excessive responsibilities may develop a tendency to have panic attacks.
 Individuals with post-traumatic stress disorder (PTSD) also show a much higher rate of panic disorder than the general population.

-Prepulse inhibition has been found to be reduced in patients with panic disorder.
+Prepulse inhibition is reduced in patients with panic disorder.

 Substance use

 Substance use disorders are often correlated with panic attacks.
-In a study, 39% of people with panic disorder had recreationally used substances.
-Of those who used alcohol, 63% reported that the alcohol use began prior to the onset of panic, and 59% of those using illicit substances reported that substance use began first.
+In a study, 39% of people with panic disorder had used substances recreationally.
+Of those who used alcohol, 63% reported that the alcohol use began before the onset of panic, and 59% of those using illicit substances reported that substance use began first.
 The study that was conducted documented the panic-substance use disorder relationship.
-Substance use disorder began prior to the onset of panic and substances were used to self-medicate for panic attacks by only a few subjects.
+Substance use disorder began before the onset of panic, and substances were used to self-medicate for panic attacks by only a few subjects.

 In another study, 100 methamphetamine-dependent individuals were analyzed for co-morbid psychiatric disorders; of the 100 individuals, 36% were categorized as having co-morbid psychiatric disorders.
-Mood and Psychotic disorders were more prevalent than anxiety disorders, which accounted for 7% of the 100 sampled individuals.
+Mood and psychotic disorders were more prevalent than anxiety disorders, which accounted for 7% of the 100 sampled individuals.